guisrx/railroad-services/README.md

 This project was built using Maven to manage dependencies, package, test and build the solution.

-**
-* To test the application, on the root folder of the project execute: *mvn test*
+* To test the application, on the root folder of the project execute: **mvn test**
-* To generate a jar file of the solution: *mvn package*
+* To generate a jar file of the solution: **mvn package**
-* To run the applicatio, after the package generation: *java -jar target/railroad-services-1.0.jar <path to the input file>*
+* To run the application, after the package generation: **java -jar target/railroad-services-1.0.jar <path to the input file>**

 ### Design ###

+Using inversion of control principles, I tried to design stateless classes to execute operations over immutable data objects.

+To calculate the three main classes of problems of this solutions I used:

+* Distance along a certain route: a simple graph path walking algorithm accumulating the distance walked.
+* Number of different routes between two towns: a recursive deep first traversal algorithm with different stop conditions (this should be improved with a iterative deep first traversal algorithm).
+* Shortest route between two towns: Dijkstra's algorithm implementation using a priority queue.